aka-aadi/aka-aadi/README.md

 ###

-<h3 align="center">Undergraduate in Electronics and Computer Engineering from AMRITA VISHWA VIDYAPEETHAM</h3>
+<h3 align="center">Graduate in Electronics and Computer Engineering from AMRITA VISHWA VIDYAPEETHAM</h3>

 ###